 Telecommuters are a relatively large percentage of the workforce: 13.70% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Ferryville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ferryville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The education level of Ferryville citizens is a little higher than the average for US cities and towns: 24.12% of adults in Ferryville have at least a bachelor's degree.
+The population of Ferryville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Ferryville, 24.12% have at least a bachelor's degree.

 The per capita income in Ferryville in 2022 was $43,698, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $174,792 for a family of four.
 However, Ferryville contains both very wealthy and poor people as well.